Preparing to rent

 Application documents

-As part of your rental application process, you’ll need to provide documentation that the landlord will use to help determine whether you will be a good tenant.
+As part of your rental application process, you’ll need to provide documentation the landlord will use to help determine whether you will be a good tenant.

 • Income verification.
 To confirm your ability to pay rent, be prepared to provide copies of your pay stubs, tax returns or bank statements.
 Some landlords may also want to contact your employer to verify your employment.